(TAP TO CALL)

 Vertebral Subluxation Complex

-Subluxation Complex Component #1 – Kinesiopathology
+Subluxation Complex Component #1 Kinesiopathology

 The bones of the spine are designed to move, while protecting the spinal cord and nerve roots.
 But stress can cause one or more vertebra to become “stuck” or “fixated.”
 This can produce compensation reactions in which other joints become hypermobile, moving too much.
 These problems can compromise the essential spinal curves and interfere with your ability to turn and bend.
 Chiropractors detect this aspect of the Vertebral Subluxation Complex by evaluating your posture, using X-rays, assessing your gait, and by using other orthopedic tests.

-Subluxation Complex Component #2 – Neuropathophysiology
+Subluxation Complex Component #2 Neuropathophysiology

 When the bones protecting your spine don’t move properly, delicate nerve tissue can be affected.
 Nerves can become pinched or irritated.
 The pinched nerve, which is commonly associated with the spine, is actually quite rare.
 Some assert that only 10% to 15% of spinal-related problems are caused by direct pressure of bone on nerve tissue.
-Nervous system impairment can affect communications between the brain and the body, increasing the susceptibility of disease and ill health and impairing one’s ability to self heal.
+Nervous system impairment can affect communications between the brain and the body, increasing the susceptibility of disease and ill health and impairing one’s ability to self-heal.

-Subluxation Complex Component #3 – Myopathology
+Subluxation Complex Component #3 Myopathology

+Since bones are static structures that only move when acted upon by muscles, the supporting muscles of the spine are involved in the subluxation complex.
+When nerve impulses are constrained, muscles supporting the spine can weaken and atrophy.
+The reverse can occur from over stimulation and muscles can become tight and go into spasm.
 In either case, fibrotic scar tissue can change the elasticity of affected muscles.
 This is often why repeated adjustments are necessary to make lasting spinal changes.
 It also explains why long-standing spinal problems take longer to rehabilitate than relatively newer injuries.

-Subluxation Complex Component #4 – Histopathology
+Subluxation Complex Component #4 Histopathology

 Discs, ligaments and other connective tissues can be affected, too.
 And while the intervertebral disc can’t technically “slip,” it can tear, bulge, herniate and degenerate.
 Ligaments and other connective tissues are often involved.
 Inflammation, edema and swelling are often accompanied by an accumulation of blood and lymph, rise in temperature and tenderness to the touch.
 Discs and ligaments are known to have a poor blood supply.
 This can make the healing of soft tissues a time-consuming process.

-Subluxation Complex Component #5 – Pathophysiology
+Subluxation Complex Component #5 Pathophysiology

 One of the ways the body responds to malfunction or trauma to a joint is by stabilizing the area by slowly depositing calcium, much like the process of mending a broken bone.
 With time, calcium builds up, eventually causing bone spurs and other abnormal bony growths.
 This arthritic “splinting” of adjacent bones can turn a once mobile joint into a solid block of calcium in a series of stages or “phases.”